-The purpose of this exercise is to enable the Thaba Chweu Local Municipality (Thaba Chweu) to develop and implement an Integrated Waste Management Plan (IWMP) capable of delivering general waste management services to all households and businesses.
+The Integrated Waste Management Plan was developed in 2012 and is now due for reviewal.
+The purpose of this exercise is to enable the Thaba Chweu Local Municipality to develop and implement an Integrated Waste Management Plan (IWMP) capable of delivering general waste management services to all households and businesses.
 General waste is defined by the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008) as waste that does not pose an immediate hazard or threat to health or to the environment, and includes: